 So how can you protect yourself from this scam?

-Recognizing And Defeating Ransomware
+Identify And Remove Ransomware

 The first step to protect yourself from ransomware is recognizing it when it happens.
 Typically, a user affected by ransomware will receive a law enforcement pop-up that looks somewhat legitimate.
 These pop-ups will attempt to scare a user into thinking they have done something illegal on their computer and will provide instructions on how they can buy their way out of trouble.